rvga1311/rvga1311/README.md

 + [Lost In The Frost](https://juuzou13.itch.io/lostinthefrost) :video_game:
 + [Tetris](https://lanzerth13.itch.io/tetris) :video_game:

-Under the nickname Lanzerth13, I have contributed to the development of three different games, which are published on itch.io.
-In each of these games, I have helped in various positions, including game mechanic development, interface creation, writer, level design, and 2D/3D animation.
+Under the nickname Lanzerth13, I've contributed to the development of three different games, which are published on itch.io.
+In each of these games, I've helped in various positions, including game mechanic development, interface creation, writing, level design, and 2D/3D animation.
 I'm proud of my contributions to these games and I hope players enjoy them as much as we did creating them!

+It's worth noting that the repositories for these projects are no longer available, as they were removed at the end of the free trial period for Plastic SCM.
+In addition, due to compatibility issues, our team has decided not to host the repositories on GitHub.
+However, if someone wishes to obtain the source code, they can contact one of the game developers.

 ## 🛠️ My Skills
 ### Programming languages: